timber/docs/content/v2/reference/timber-timber.md

 The global context will be cached, which means that you can call this function again without losing performance.

-Additionally to that, the context will contain template contexts depending on which template is being displayed.
+In addition to that, the context will contain template contexts depending on which template is being displayed.
 For archive templates, a `posts` variable will be present that will contain a collection of `Timber\Post` objects for the default query.
 For singular templates, a `post` variable will be present that that contains a `Timber\Post` object of the `$post`